foundriesio/docs/source/reference-manual/linux/linux-update.rst

 * **Mfgtool** (if applicable)

 .. note::
     Not all machines require/support ``mfgtool`` build.
-Currently, i.MX and STM32MP are supported.
+Currently, i.MX boards are supported.

 Check if the ``mfgtool-files`` from your reference machine have changed between the two releases.
 Mirror the changes to your machine.